solislemuslab/lake-microbiome-data-analysis/output/README.md

 # output

 This directory contains all the figures presented in our research paper.
-These figures are the direct output from running the scripts located in the `code` folder.
+These figures are the direct output from running the `lake-microbiome-figures.py` file located in the `code` folder.
 They illustrate key findings from the analysis of lake microbiome data and CARlasso model evaluations.

 ## Figure Descriptions